pingcap/docs/how-to/deploy/orchestrated/tiup.md

 #### Deployment requirements

-The physical machines on which TiDB and TiKV components are deployed have a 2-way processor with 16 vcores per way, and the memory also meets the standard.
+The physical machines on which TiDB and TiKV components are deployed have a 2-way processor with 16 Vcores per way, and the memory also meets the standard.

 In order to improve the resource utilization, you can deploy multiple instances on a single machine, that is, you can bind the cores through numa to isolate CPU resources used by TiDB and TiKV instances.